 Richmond and Fontainebleau have been linked since 1977.
 Over this time, the two towns have celebrated their cultural link through various exchanges and sporting events, including a cycle ride from Fontainebleau to Twickenham to celebrate the 40th anniversary of their twinning, and to raise money for the local charity Street Invest.

-Richmond, Virginia was named after Richmond upon Thames because of the similarity of the view of the River James in Virginia to that of the view of the River Thames from Richmond Hill.
+Richmond, Virginia was named after Richmond upon Thames because of the similarity of the view of the James River in Virginia to that of the view of the River Thames from Richmond Hill.
 Sharing a name has resulted in transatlantic ties, including economic exchanges between the two towns and engagement in arts events.
 Both Richmonds also share history about Pocahontas, which was marked in a visit from her descendants to Richmond upon Thames in 2016.